Home / About Flügger / Facts & History of Flügger

 Bollebygd

-The facility was inaugurated in the summer of 2021, and now produces the equivalent of 27 million liters of spackle annually.
+The facility was inaugurated in the summer of 2021, and now produces the equivalent of 27 million liters of filler annually.

 Bankeryd